thequeenofclubs/MinecraftServer/README.md

 [Minecraft Server Wiki](/MinecraftServer/wiki).

 #### Dependencies
-It's recommended to use optifine, which can be downloaded from optifine's website.
+It's recommended to use OptiFine, which can be downloaded from OptiFine's website.

 The Server also uses a resource pack, which should be installed automatically by Minecraft when you join the server.
 If it doesn't, you can grab it [here](https://github.com/GabeThatGuy/MinecraftServer/raw/General-Info/Server-Resources/Resource%20Pack/vane-resource-pack.zip)